 On May 7, 2012, Holdings closed on an amendment and restatement of its revolving credit facility, which expanded its borrowing capacity to \$550 million from \$285 million.
 Upon closing of the senior secured amended and restated revolving credit facility, the Company contributed its assets and membership interests in Grand River Gathering to Holdings and Holdings borrowed an additional \$163 million under the facility.
 Additionally, Holdings utilized \$160 million of the borrowings at closing to partially repay the promissory notes payable to Sponsors.
 The amended and restated credit facility is secured by the membership interests of Holdings, DFW Midstream and Grand River Gathering and substantially all of Holdings', DFW Midstream's and Grand River Gathering's assets and is guaranteed by Holdings' subsidiaries.
 The amended and restated revolving credit facility contains affirmative and negative covenants customary for credit facilities of this size and nature, that, among other things, limit or restrict the ability to incur additional debt, make investments, engage in certain mergers, consolidations, acquisitions or sales of assets, enter into swap agreements and power purchase agreements and enter into leases that would cumulatively obligate payments in excess of \$30 million over any 12-month period.
-The interest costs, other fees and financial covenants of the amended and restated revolving credit facility are consistent with the May 2011 revolving credit facility.
-Under the terms of amended and restated revolving credit facility, the applicable margin under LIBOR borrowings was 2.50% at June 30, 2012.
+The interest costs, other fees and financial covenants of the amended and restated revolving credit facility, the applicable margin under LIBOR borrowings was 2.50% at June 30, 2012.
 As of June 30, 2012, unused portion under the amended and restated revolving credit facility totaled \$248 million.
 The unused portion of the amended and restated revolving credit facility is subject to a commitment fee of 0.50%.
 The weighted-average interest rate as of June 30, 2012 was 2.75%.
 The amended and restated revolving credit facility matures in May 2016.
 See Note 7.